 Funding in Exchange for Stake in Business

-Angel investors are individuals or groups that invest in businesses in exchange for a direct role in the business.
-When you take funds from an angel investor, you should expect to lose some control over your business as the angel investor will now be a partner, who will have a say in all decision making.
-Depending on how you look at it, however, this can be a good thing, since angel investors often offer experience and expertise that can help your business grow.
+Angel investors are individuals or groups investing in businesses in exchange for a direct role.
+When you take funds from an angel investor, you should expect to lose some control over your business as the angel investor will now be a partner who will have a say in all decision-making.
+Depending on how you look at it, however, this can be a good thing since angel investors often offer experience and expertise that can help your business grow.

 How to Apply for Franchise Financing

-No matter where you go for franchise financing, you’ll likely need to produce certain documents in order to prove your trustworthiness as a borrower.
+No matter where you go for franchise financing, you’ll likely need to produce certain documents to prove your trustworthiness as a borrower.
 These documents include:

-- Credit history – this tells lenders how reliable you will be as a borrower based on your past borrowing history.
+• Credit history tells lenders how reliable you will be as a borrower based on your past borrowing history.

-- Personal financial statements – lenders will want to know that you are in good financial health before they hand over a lump some of money.
-They will want to see your current bills, debts, and loans as well as your savings, income and assets.
+• Personal financial statements—Lenders want to know that you are in good financial health before they hand over a lump sum of money.
+They will want to see your current bills, debts, and loans, as well as your savings, income, and assets.

-- A business plan – Lenders will want to see your business plan so that they can understand how you will be using the money they are lending you — and determine if your business is a strong investment.
-If you are buying a franchise with a well-known brand name and a proven track record of success, lenders will be more likely to grant you funding.
+• A business plan – Lenders will want to see your business plan to understand how you will use the money they are lending you — and determine if your business is a strong investment.
+Lenders will be more likely to grant you funding if you buy a franchise with a well-known brand name and a proven track record of success.

 Finding a Franchise That Fits Your Budget